h-bails/classifieds/README.md

 [WON’T HAVE]

 - As a logged-in user, I want to rate and review other sellers or buyers so that I can provide feedback and help build trust within the community.

+**USER STORY: Filter ads by category**
+[COULD HAVE]

+- As a visitor, I want to filter ads by category so that I can view items in specific categories.

+**USER STORY: Sort by date or price**
+[COULD HAVE]

+- As a visitor, I want to sort ads by date or price so that I can view items in my preferred order.

 </details>